-Solar panels are becoming familiar sights around the country as more homeowners choose to use the sun as a source of energy.
+Solar PV Panels are becoming familiar sights around the country.
+As a result of more homeowners choosing sun for energy.
 However, a few rare homes are able to stand alone with only solar and wind power.
 Most are connected to the grid.

-The home is connected to the local utility company.
-That company is working with the home and the solar panels to create a continuous energy stream.
+When the home is connected to the local utility company.
+That company is working with the home and the solar panels.
+Which creates a continuous energy stream.

-The setup includes solar panels on the roof, an inverter box, a net meter, connections to the roof, and connections to the grid.
+Setup includes solar pv panels on the roof.
+An inverter box.
+Net meter and connections to the roof, In addition to the connections to the grid.

-The solar panels communicate with the home and the utility company, monitoring usage, and providing electricity.
+Solar pv panels communicate with the home and the utility company.
+Hence, monitoring usage, and providing electricity.

-Energy, and its source, are recorded and sent to the appropriate places at the appropriate times throughout the daily cyclic usage.
+Energy is recorded and sent to the appropriate places.
+In particular at the appropriate times.
+Throughout the daily cyclic usage.

-While everyone is at work or school.
-As a result, the home is using the least amount of electricity it will use in a 24-hour period.
+During the day when everyone is at work or school.
+As a result, the home is using the least amount of electricity.
+This is over a 24-hour period.
 The sun is up and charging the solar panels fully.

-The home does not use any power from the grid.
+It will not use any power from the grid.
 Subsequently, the energy from the solar panels moves into the home.
 There is too much energy for the quiet home to use.
-This extra energy goes back outside the home and into the grid.
+Extra energy goes back outside the home and into the grid.

 Many homeowners enjoy credits from the utility company for this excess energy.
-Some areas offer “net metering”, which means the homeowner sells the energy at the same rate at which they buy it.
-Every utility company is different; check with the local company for specific details.
+Some areas offer “net metering”.
+In short, the homeowner sells the energy at the same rate at which they buy it.
+Every utility company is different.
+Check with the local company for specific details.

-As the sun starts to move into the west, energy absorption reduces through the solar panels.
-However, the panels are still charged, and keep powering the home without the grid.
+The sun starts to move into the west.
+Consequently, energy absorption reduces through the solar pv panels.
+However, the panels are still charged.

 Energy credits continue to grow as the home continues to give back to the grid.
-As most of the family still isn’t home, this time is considered a low-energy part of the day.
+Since most of the family still isn’t home, this time is considered low-energy.

-The home switches back to full grid power as the family begins to come home, use appliances, lights, and entertainment devices.
-In a typical home, evenings mean high energy and grid usage.
+Home switches back to full grid power.
+Indeed family begins to come home.
+Appliances, lights, and entertainment devices are in use.
+Therefore, evenings mean high energy and grid usage.

-However, this is where most homeowners break even, as the home has used solar all day and provided power back to the utility company.
+Evening is where most homeowners break even.
+The home has used solar all day.
+Therefore, power was provided back to the utility company.

-A properly designed on-grid solar system will achieve 100% of a home’s power requirements.
-In other words, the home breaks even with the utility company and enjoys zero net usage charges.
-Borrowing from the sun and the grid means no power interruptions, reduced bills, and a reduced carbon footprint.
-Many homes are making the switch and enjoying all the benefits of a solar home.
+A properly designed on-grid solar pv panel system will achieve 100% of a home’s power requirements.
+In other words, the home breaks even with the utility company.
+With zero net usage charges.
+Borrowing from the sun and the grid means no power interruptions.
+Reduced bills.
+More importantly, a reduced carbon footprint.
+Many homes are making the switch.
+As a result, enjoying all the benefits of a solar home.

-Go Solar Power is designing solar systems to produce savings across the Southeast United States, Texas and California.
-Our expert Solar Specialist will create and design a complimentary solar savings plan and present to you over the phone while you are safe in the comfort of your home.
-Make sure to ask about our Solar Stimulus plan that puts cash in your pocket.
+Go Solar Power is designing solar systems to produce savings.
+No in eight states across the USA.
+Including Florida, Texas and California.
+Our expert Solar Specialist will create and design a complimentary solar savings plan.
+Presented to you over the phone while you are safe in the comfort of home.
+Make sure to ask about our Solar Stimulus plan that offers cash back.
 Call 800-530-9597, or email us at [email protected].